 It got so bad that he has to quit formal education and start going to private tutors.
-It’s hard to count exactly how many times the video has been viewed but NBC reckon it’s well over a billion.
+It’s hard to count exactly how many times the video has been viewed but NBC reckons it’s well over a billion.

 Raza’s parent’s filed a $160,000 lawsuit against the parent of the pupils who leaked this footage stating that it caused their son tremendous and unnecessary damage and stress.
 According to Mashable the Raza family settled outside of court but it wasn’t even enough to cover their legal fees.

-In 2013 he used his experiences to speak out and advocate again cyber bullying telling people who are experiencing some of the same trauma he underwent “You’ll survive.
+In 2013 he used his experiences to speak out and advocate again cyberbullying telling people who are experiencing some of the same trauma he underwent “You’ll survive.
 You’ll get through it… you’re not alone.
 You are surrounded by people who love you.”

 How Can I Make A Meme?

 Em…of course you can.
 The more the merrier.
-You don’t need to be a Photoshop whizz to make meme’s in this day in age in fact you can either use online platforms such IMGFLIP to make memes of you can use apps like Ultimate Meme Generator to make meme’s on the move.
+You don’t need to be a Photoshop whizz to make meme’s in this day in age, in fact, you can either use online platforms such IMGFLIP to make memes of you can use apps like Ultimate Meme Generator to make memes on the move.

-All you need now is a sense of humour, a good idea and more than one facebook friend.
+All you need now is a sense of humour, a good idea and more than one Facebook friend.